zhengzihao2002/quizlet/README.md

 The initial goal was to help Zihao memorize Korean, however, it is now free to public

 1. Hit right arrow for next vocab
-2. hit space to flip the card.
+2. Hit space to flip the card.
+3. Hit left arrow for prev vocab

 ### link <a href="https://zhengzihao2002.github.io/quizlet">here</a>